daytonaio/content/articles/20241219_Using_Phi-3_and_dot_NET_Development_in_Daytona.md

 #### 4.3.
 Commit the Project to a GitHub Repository

-Before launching the Daytona server, ensure your project updates are pushed to your GitHub repository.
+Before launching the Daytona server, ensure your project updates are pushed to the GitHub repository.

 ### 5. Launch the Daytona Environment